freenas/freenas-docs/userguide/intro.rst

 :ref:`Update` mechanism makes it easy to keep up-to-date with the latest security fixes, bug fixes, and new features.
-Some updates affect the user interface, so this section lists any functional changes that have occurred since |version| was released.
+Some updates affect the user interface, so this section lists any functional changes that have occurred since |release| was released.

 .. note:: The screenshots in this documentation assume that the system has been fully updated to the latest STABLE version of %brand%